PoC Radio VS Smartphone on Business Critical Communication

 PoC VS Smartphone Communication

 Both PoC devices and smartphones come with compact size, fit easily in the pocket, and are convenient.
 One of the noticeable differences between them is the robustness of the PoC radio compared to the commercial smartphone.
 Most of the PoC radio is designed rugged to meet the highest standard for professional users.
-Such as the IP rating against dust and water; also, US military standard MIL-STD 810H against low pressure, wide-range temperature, temperature shock, rain testing, drop, vibration, etc.
+Such as the IP rating against dust and water; also, US defence standard MIL-STD 810H against low pressure, wide-range temperature, temperature shock, rain testing, drop, vibration, etc.

 PoC radios are equipped with a dedicated push-to-talk button (PTT) on the side and a heavy-duty speaker that reduces audio distortion and background noises.
 It also has a brighter display than a smartphone.
 Hence, the PoC device can be easily used in the outdoor environment.